Call 877.944.2002 to register for individual modules.

 Each module allows students to work with individual faculty in small groups.
 The program will also provide ample opportunity for students to collaborate with and perform for each other.

 The program is organized progressively into three modules.
 Participants are encouraged to come for the full 7-day program, or take one or more modules individually.
-Registration is by phone only; call 877.944.2002.
+Registration for individual modules is by phone only; call 877.944.2002.

 Circlesongs: 7-Day Inclusive